linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 endpoints have tripped their circuit breakers, the proxy will simply not select those endpoints while they are in a failed state.
-When all endpoints in a load balancer are unavailable, requests may be failed with 503 Service Unavailable errors, or, if the load balancer is part of a route distribution with multiple backends, the entire backend Service will be considered unavailable and a different backend may be selected.
+When all endpoints in a load balancer are unavailable, requests may be failed with 503 Service Unavailable errors, or, if the Service is one of multiple [`backendRef`s in an HTTPRoute](../httproute/#httpbackendref), the entire backend Service will be considered unavailable and a different backend may be selected.

 The [`outbound_http_balancer_endpoints` gauge metric][metric] reports the number of "ready" and "pending" endpoints in a load balancer, with the "pending" number